oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing-04-transition-20-21.md

 In the last scenario, a temporary parallel distribution of CSAF 2.0 and CSAF 2.1 documents and provider metadata is recommended.
 The provider SHOULD announce a transition period containing three points in time:

-  - The begin of the transition period, where the provider is starting to distribute serving CSAF 2.1 documents, while CSAF 2.0 being authoritative.
+- The begin of the transition period, where the provider is starting to serve CSAF 2.1 documents, while CSAF 2.0 being authoritative.
-  - The roll-over-date at which CSAF 2.1 comes authoritative but CSAF 2.0 is still supported.
+- The roll-over-date at which CSAF 2.1 becomes authoritative but CSAF 2.0 is still supported.
 - The end of the transition period, after which CSAF 2.0 is not supported any more.

 ### Process of transitioning `provider-metadata.json`

 The following process SHOULD be followed within the transition period:

 - A `provider-metadata.json` in conformance to CSAF 2.0 SHOULD be placed at `/.well-known/csaf/v2.0/provider-metadata.json`.
   - Its `canonical_url` MUST be set to an URL corresponding to the `/.well-known/csaf/v2.0/provider-metadata.json` path.
+  > The property `maintained_until` was not defined in CSAF 2.0 and therefore cannot be used -
-  - The property `maintained_until` SHOULD be set to the end of the transition period.
+  > otherwise it would be set to the end of the transition period.
   - The URL SHALL also be added as an entry in the security.txt, if used.
 - A `provider-metadata.json` in conformance to CSAF 2.1 SHOULD be placed at `/.well-known/csaf/v2.1/provider-metadata.json`.
   - Its `canonical_url` MUST be set to an URL corresponding to the `/.well-known/csaf/v2.1/provider-metadata.json` path.